 Wedding traditions have been around for many centuries and most remain intact to this day.
 Where did these traditions come from and what’s the meaning behind them?
-Well, most wedding traditions as we know them in modern time have evolved over the years but originate from legend, superstition, and beliefs.
+Well, most wedding traditions as we know them have evolved over the years but originate from legend, superstition, and beliefs.
 Enjoy these thought provoking and sometimes purely hilarious wedding facts.
 Who knows maybe you’ll be inspired to incorporate one into your big day!

 The Chicago-founded department store Marshall Field’s was the first to have a bridal registry in 1924.
 In the UK bridal registries are more commonly known as Wedding Lists.

 The famous “Here Comes the Bride” tune was originally from the opera Lohengrin, however in the opera, this song comes after the wedding has already taken place.